facebook/docusaurus/website/docs/creating-pages.md

 :::tip

-You can also create a page in TypeScript, in which case the its file name should use the `.tsx` extension, eg. `hello.tsx`.
+You can also create a page in TypeScript, in which case the file name should use the `.tsx` extension, eg. `hello.tsx`.

 :::